xumi1993/seispy-doc.post/source/notes/config.rst

     peakfile =

     [bin]
+    # For linear array, wether create bins with a self-adaptive method
+    adaptive = false

     # The shape of bins, circle or rect available
     shape = rect

+    # Radius of bins in km
+    # Set to empty for determination of radius with fresnel zone
+    bin_radius =

     # period of S wave (for assuming the radius of fresnel zone)
     domperiod = 5

     # Width of the profile in km, only works for rectangle bin
     width = 100

-    # Radius of bins in km
-    # If it's empty, radius would be assumed following fresnel zone
-    bin_radius =

     # sliding or spacing interval of bins in km
     slide_val = 5